On the Potential Function of the Colored Jones Polynomial and the AJ conjecture: Comparison with the saddle point equation

-under the correspondence $ l = E$. \end{prop} \begin{rem} We can view Proposition \ref{prop:comp} as follows: The potential function is obtained from the summand of the colored Jones polynomial by approximating it with continuous functions.
+This implies the following: \begin{thm} The polynomial $a_F(l,\alpha)$ is a factor of $\varepsilon P_F^0(l,\alpha^2)$ for any solvable summand $F(m,k_1,\ldots,k_\nu)$. \end{thm} \begin{rem} We can view Proposition \ref{prop:comp} as follows: The potential function is obtained from the summand of the colored Jones polynomial by approximating it with continuous functions.
 Therefore, for a sufficiently large integer $N$,

 Then,